Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages at 246 trips daily across all routes, translating to around 22 weekly trips per stop.
+On average, there are 246 trips per day across all routes, which equates to approximately 22 weekly trips per individual stop.

 Frequently Asked Questions - Transport